mulekick/CodeSignal/README.md

 Please note that for each solution you'll find 2 files bearing the same name, with different extensions :

-- a *.js file containing the code of the solution
+- a *.js / *.ts file containing the code of the solution
-- a *.pdf file containing the description of the problem.
+- a *.pdf / *.png file containing the description of the problem.

 The above does not apply to the quick challenges.
 For these, problem description will be added as a commentary in the *.js file.